dentremor/Software-Defined-Infrastrucure/doku.md

 $ docker run -v "${PWD}:/data:z" pandoc/latex doku.md --number-sections --toc --toc-depth=6 --katex --self-contained -t html5 -o index.html
 ```

-Now we transfer the .html file to our server, which can be done with `scp`:
+Transfer the .html file to our server with `scp`:

 ```bash
 $ scp index.html root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/
 ```

-We don't use `rsync` because we anyway need to convert our file with `Pandoc` to get an actual version.
+We don't use `rsync` because we need to convert our file with `Pandoc` anyway to get an actual version.
 But if you want to use `rsync` the command would be:

 ```bash
 $ rsync -avz -e ssh root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/